Tips for Information Security

 - CHANGE your password every 180 days.

 - SET up Multi-Factor Authentication (MFA) for all of your personal and business accounts, where it is offered.
 MFA is required for CCU accounts.
-If you are a student and do not yet use MFA, please learn more and sign up by accessing the MFA for Students page.

 - DO NOT open any suspicious email attachments.
 Fraudulent emails may be related to payroll/HR scams targeting employees (e.g. public employee benefits), bank alerts, fictitious "work-from-home" scams targeting university students, IT helpdesk and email quota/upgrade scams, etc.